repositony/ntools/readme.md

 **A modular toolkit of fast and reliable libraries for neutronics analysis**

-The full library documentation published [here](https://repositony.github.io/ntools/index.html)
+The full library documentation is published [here](https://repositony.github.io/ntools/index.html)

-*This is a pre-release version for testing and development, with the API subject to change until a stable 1.0 release.
-The core structure and libraries are written but it is a matter of finding time to extend all the high-level features and functionality*
+*This is a pre-release version for testing and development, with the API subject to change until a stable 1.0 release.*

 ## Command line tools